Updated June 6, 2023

 Introduction of SQL Server Permission

 SQL Server has more than 230 permissions that can be granted to a principal.
-By principal, we mean different logins, user groups and server roles.
+By principal, we mean different logins, user groups, and server roles.
 The permissions can range from allowing a user to CREATE, ALTER or MODIFY a database object to restricting it to only SELECT from it.
-The administrator can play with these permissions and GRANT, REVOKE or DENY them to various user logins, groups or servers based on the requirement.
-These permissions in SQL SERVER helps in maintaining the security of the databases.
+The administrator can play with these permissions and GRANT, REVOKE or DENY them to various user logins, groups, or servers based on the requirement.
+These permissions in SQL SERVER help maintain the security of the databases.

 Here are a few database-level permissions in SQL Server :

-- CREATE DATABASE: It is a database level permission that lets a user create or restore a database.
+- CREATE DATABASE: Database-level permission lets a user create or restore a database.
 This permission can only be granted in the master database.

 - ALTER ANY <>: With this permission, a user can alter any application role, column, key, database trigger, security policy, database name, etc. This permission is usually given to database admins.

-- CONTROL DATABASE: This permission is the most crucial, and this is only with db_owner by default.
+- CONTROL DATABASE: This permission is the most crucial, only with db_owner by default.
 It lets the owner drop or delete a database.

-One must note that the db_owner role in SQL Server, by default has all the permissions on the database.
-It is quite intuitive since you are the owner you should have all the permissions.
+One must note that the db_owner role in SQL Server, by default, has all the permissions on the database.
+It is pretty intuitive since you are the owner; you should have all the permissions.
 By now, we have a fair idea of what permissions are in SQL Server.
-The other thing which must be coming in your head is, who manages all these permissions and how are they granted or revoked?
-You will find answers to all these questions, hang in there till the end of this article.
+The other thing which must be coming into your head is who manages all these permissions, and how are they granted or revoked?
+You will find answers to all these questions; hang in there till the end of this article.

-If you have created the database, you are the owner and the entire control is in your hands.
-It’s up to you to whom you want to grant permissions.
-You can also delegate this task of managing permissions to another user by giving it some top level permissions.
-In SQL Server, we have three commands namely, GRANT, REVOKE and DENY that lets an admin or owner manage permissions.
-Here the syntax for all three of these commands.
+If you have created the database, you are the owner, and the entire control is in your hands.
+It’s up to you to whom you want to grant permission.
+You can also delegate this task of managing permissions to another user by giving it top-level permissions.
+In SQL Server, we have three commands, GRANT, REVOKE, and DENY, that let an admin or owner manage permissions.
+Here is the syntax for all three of these commands.

 Syntax and Parameters